Immediately after installing Choria you can start managing Packages, Services, Puppet and gather information about files.

 You can write your own Tasks and use them via Choria or Bolt and share them with others on the forge.

-If you have advanced orchestration needs not handled by the above options and you are very familiar with the use of Choria you can start writing completely custom Agents and Clients.
+If you have advanced orchestration needs not handled by the above options and you are very familiar with the use of Choria you can start writing completely custom Agents and Clients using Ruby, Go, Python or most other languages.
 These could manage almost any conceivable thing and present any user interface you like.

 If you ever wanted to write small utilities that can interact with your fleet but were afraid of the daunting task of designing connectivity, ensuring its secure, figuring out addressing or even just did not want a ever growing list of daemons and listening ports.
 Now you have a framework that let you concentrate on just your problem while gaining a strong unified security model encompassing Authentication, Authorization and Auditing - you won’t have to write 1 line of code in those areas, just write the utilities you need and let Choria handle those boring aspects.